 Yarrow Intergenerational Society for Justice 世代同行會 supports youth and low-income immigrant seniors in Chinatown and the Downtown Eastside.
 We build power in our community through intergenerational relationship building, and by helping seniors overcome language and cultural barriers to services that meet their basic needs.
 We combine service provision and grassroots organizing, with a core belief that service work is political and that as a community, we have the tools we need to take care of one another.
 We empower seniors and youth to work together to improve their communities and tackle the difficult problems of oppression and violence.
 Our vision is of a Chinatown that is intergenerational and thriving, with accessible and culturally relevant services and an environment that cherishes our seniors and youth.

 Yarrow recognizes and values the diversity of everyone in our community.
-As an organization we are committed to welcoming and affirming the human rights of all people, including racialized people, Black and Indigenous peoples, LGBTQ people, sex workers, people who use drugs, and disabled people.
+As an organization we are committed to welcoming and affirming the human rights of all people, including racialized people, Black and Indigenous peoples, LGBTQIA2S+ people, sex workers, people who use drugs, and disabled people.

-We envision a thriving, equitable,
+We envision a thriving, equitable, and intergenerational community

 To remove barriers to health care, housing, and income access and provide services, advocacy, and education that develops youth and senior leadership and builds community power in Chinatown.